Disco Ball

 Frequently Asked Questions About Massive Venues for 500+ Guests

-Which venues in this collection offer genuine full buyouts for 500 or more guests rather than just a large section?
+Which venues in this collection can realistically host a standing reception for 500 or more guests?

-I want a large industrial or raw-space venue in Brooklyn for a gala or wedding reception.
-What are my best options from this collection?
+If I want a large venue in Brooklyn rather than Manhattan, what are my best options in this collection?

 Customer Reviews